Psudonem/notes/linguistics/sept5.md

 Register: How formal your language is

-Code Switching: Switching the language for a certain context?
+Code Switching: Changing from one language to another in the same sentence.

 Homework
 - [ ] FOR THURSDAY: read chapter 1 in textbook